 Pelosi on Ocasio-Cortez's win: They made a choice in 1 district

-Rep. Nancy Pelosi, D- Calif., on Wednesday appeared to downplay the ramifications of Alexandra Ocasio-Cortez’s stunning victory in New York’s 14th District, saying voters went for the left-of-left candidate in one district and does not represent the seismic shift presented in the media.
+House Minority Leader Nancy Pelosi, D- Calif., on Wednesday appeared to downplay the ramifications of Alexandra Ocasio-Cortez’s stunning victory in New York’s 14th Congressional District, saying voters went for the left-of-left candidate in one district and the outcome was not the seismic shift portrayed in the media.

-“The fact that in a very progressive district in New York, it went more progressive—and (Rep.) Joe Crowley is a progressive—but to the left of Joe Crowley is about that district,” Pelosi said.
+“The fact that in a very progressive district in New York, it went more progressive — and (incumbent Rep.) Joe Crowley is a progressive — but to the left of Joe Crowley is about that district,” Pelosi said.
 “It is not to be viewed as something that stands for everything else.”

 Crowley's loss to a Democratic socialist was considered a shocking defeat.
-He'd been expected to be in the consideration for next speaker if Democrats retook the House in the November midterms.
+He'd been considered a contender for speaker if Democrats retook the House in the November midterms.

-President Trump on Wednesday told a rally in Fargo, North Dakota, that one of his "biggest critics, a slovenly man, Joe Crowley, got his ass kicked by a young woman who had a lot of energy."
+President Donald Trump on Wednesday told a rally in Fargo, N.D., that one of his "biggest critics, a slovenly man, Joe Crowley, got his ass kicked by a young woman who had a lot of energy."

-Trump appeared pleased with Tuesday night’s primary results and appears dead set on promoting Pelosi and Rep. Maxine Waters, D-Calif., as the face of the Democratic Party.
+Trump appeared pleased with Tuesday night’s primary results and appeared dead set on promoting Pelosi and Rep. Maxine Waters, D-Calif., as the faces of the Democratic Party.

 Pelosi was asked Wednesday about the Republican notion that socialism was afoot in her party and she denied the theory.

-“It’s ascendent in that district perhaps.
+“It’s ascendent in that district, perhaps.
 But I don’t accept any characterization of our party presented by the Republicans.
 So let me reject that right now.
 Our party is a big tent, our districts are very different, one from the other,” she said.

-Among Ocasio-Cortez’s issues she ran on were expanding the Medicare program to people of all ages and abolishing Immigration and Customs Enforcement (ICE).
+The issues that Ocasio-Cortez ran on included expanding the Medicare program to people of all ages and abolishing U.S. Immigration and Customs Enforcement (ICE).

 “We beat a machine with a movement, and that is what we have done today,” Ocasio-Cortez said.
 “Working-class Americans want a clear champion and there is nothing radical about moral clarity in 2018.”

-The New York Times’ editorial page said that Ocasio-Cortez’s victory “is a vivid sign of the changing of the guard.”
+The New York Times editorial page said that Ocasio-Cortez’s victory was “a vivid sign of the changing of the guard.”

 “What remains to be seen, though, is whether Democratic leaders will embrace these newcomers or see them as a threat,” the paper wrote.
 “That may determine whether Democrats are able to take back the House of Representatives in November.”